WE PLAN FOR OUR VOLUNTEERS TO BE IN SCHOOLS AFTER THE OCTOBER HALF TERM..

-We ask our volunteers to commit for a full school year (September to July).
 If you apply to Number Champions after the school year has started, we would still love to have you if a vacancy arises – and the commitment would then be for the rest of that school year.

 We very much hope that, having completed an initial year, you will wish to continue volunteering with Number Champions!

 We – and the schools – appreciate that volunteers have their own commitments.
 So, if you are able to attend for most weeks during the school year and can also give advance notice of your unavailability, you can certainly volunteer and make a positive contribution to each child over the year.

 Sessions are during the school day, with exact times depending on the school and on the volunteer.

 Schools typically teach core National Curriculum subjects such as Maths and English in the morning.
 Some schools have asked us to take children out of morning maths class for their one-to-one sessions so that they do not miss out on other subjects and, but most have asked for the sessions to start immediately after lunch so that the children do not miss the core subjects.
 Schools do offer some flexibility, but they generally want volunteers to commit to the same time each week.

 We try to match volunteers with schools which are at a convenient location for them to travel to.
 We will arrange for you to visit the school before you start, so that you can meet the senior teacher who is acting as our coordinator and who can discuss with you the practicalities of the volunteering.
 You could certainly decide at that stage that the particular school was not for you, but in practice no volunteer has!